 When anti-communism attempts to become a creed, it fights with the arms of its enemy, and like its enemy, it breeds injustice, fear, corruption.
 It casts away the true platform of democracy, and destroys the sense of moral superiority without which no ethical struggle is ever won.”

-With so many tigers now being ridden in the pursuit of this agenda or because of that certainty, it is all but impossible not to see parallels between Ustinov’s description of Senator Joseph McCarthy then, and the demonstrable spitefulness and spinelessness of so many politicians and political operatives working in Washington and Westminster today.
-Only time will tell if their careers and legacies follow the same trajectory.
+With so many tigers now being ridden in the pursuit of this agenda or because of that belief, it is all but impossible not to see parallels between Ustinov’s description of Senator Joseph McCarthy then, and the demonstrable spitefulness and spinelessness of so many politicians and political operatives working in Washington and Westminster today.
+Only time will tell if their careers and legacies follow the same trajectory, and with today’s top story being a senior civil servant resigning on live television to accuse the home secretary of being a dishonest, foulmouthed bully whilst revealing that the government had tried to buy his silence, it’s not too far-fetched to imagine that they might.

 *The sketch of Peter Ustinov accompanying this post and the text from his radio address are both taken from his autobiography ‘Dear Me’, published by William Heinemann Ltd in 1977.